siakaramalegos/sia.codes-eleventy/posts/webmentions-eleventy-in-depth.md

 ## Continue your journey by using Microformats

 Keith Grant has a great write-up in his article [Adding Webmention Support to a Static Site](https://keithjgrant.com/posts/2019/02/adding-webmention-support-to-a-static-site/).
 Check out the "Enhancing with Microformats" section for an explanation and examples.

+## Additional resources

+- You can find the full code for my site on [Github](https://github.com/siakaramalegos/sia.codes-eleventy).
+It will evolve in the future, I'm sure, so you can focus on [this commit](https://github.com/siakaramalegos/sia.codes-eleventy/commit/d7318565917b1342b38d6b3bff4e3e548276afca) which has the bulk of my changes for adding webmentions.
+- How I added dotenv support to Netlify is covered in this [Stack Overflow answer](https://stackoverflow.com/questions/48453493/set-environment-variable-for-build-in-netlify).
+- How I set up a "cron" job through Github actions to periodically rebuild my site on Netlify (to grab and post new webmentions) is covered in [Scheduling Netlify deploys with GitHub Actions](https://www.voorhoede.nl/en/blog/scheduling-netlify-deploys-with-github-actions/).